tdattm/N-QueensProblem/README.md

 ```

 ## Usage
 After installing the required libraries, you can run the script to solve the N-Queens problem and visualize the result.
-Ensure that you have the Gurobi optimizer installed and properly set up in your environment..
+Ensure that you have the Gurobi optimizer installed and properly set up in your environment.